 Mastery by Robert Greene is a book that stays on my nightstand.
 I read passages to inspire me in my journey to becoming better at what I do.
 It’s not about recognition, money or anything like that.
 In fact, those things often get in the way of developing true Mastery.

-This book is great for a kid in high school, college or their twenties as it describes the process we must go to become a master at something.
+This book is great for a kid in high school, college or their twenties, but also those at midlife.
+It describes the process we must go to become a master at something.
 But it also can be for anyone at any age because it’s never too late to find something meaningful to do, learn all you can about it, and eventually become exceptionally good at it.

 That’s it for now.
 What about you?
 Got any good nonfiction books to share?
 Leave them in the comments.